Mindaugas Puidokas

 Mindaugas Puidokas (born 19 March 1979) is a Lithuanian politician, 2020 draft winner and journalist.
 He was an independent candidate for the 2019 Lithuanian presidential election.

 Biography

 He graduated from the Sports University, Kaunas, in 1999.

-In 1996 won European Youth Basketball Championship together with stars like Sarunas Jasikevicius.
+In 1996 won European Youth Basketball Championship together with stars like Šarūnas Jasikevičius.

 In 1995–1999, he was a correspondent for the newspaper Kauno diena, Kauno žinios, Vytautas Magnus.

 Since 2016, he is a member of the Lithuanian Seimas.
 He is one of the 9 candidates for the 2019 presidential election on 12 May 2019.